wmabebe/NIID-Bench-FDL/README.md

 # NIID-Bench
+This repository clonned and transformed the <a href="https://github.com/Xtra-Computing/NIID-Bench">NIID-Bench </a> repository.
-This is the code of paper [Federated Learning on Non-IID Data Silos: An Experimental Study](https://arxiv.org/pdf/2102.02079.pdf).
+Here is the original paper on Non-IID FL [Federated Learning on Non-IID Data Silos: An Experimental Study](https://arxiv.org/pdf/2102.02079.pdf).

-This code runs a benchmark for federated learning algorithms under non-IID data distribution scenarios.
-Specifically, we implement 4 federated learning algorithms (FedAvg, FedProx, SCAFFOLD & FedNova), 3 types of non-IID settings (label distribution skew, feature distribution skew & quantity skew) and 9 datasets (MNIST, Cifar-10, Fashion-MNIST, SVHN, Generated 3D dataset, FEMNIST, adult, rcv1, covtype).
+This code implements a Fully Decentralized Learning graph using 3 types of non-IID settings (label distribution skew, feature distribution skew & quantity skew) and 6 datasets (MNIST, Cifar-10, FEMNIST, Cifar-100).

 ## Non-IID Settings